tsundokum/TheLiarsDiceAIRound2Bot/README.md

-# liars-dice-round2
+# TheLiarsDiceAIRound2Bot

-A Clojure library designed to ... well, that part is up to you.
+Clojure Bot to participate in TheLiarsDiceAIContest

 ## Usage

-FIXME
+1. install [Leiningen](http://leiningen.org/) (maven for clojure)
+2. cd to project root folder
+3. run `lein uberjar` to compile a jar
+4. jar is in `target` folder

+I used [Cursive](https://cursiveclojure.com/) which I strongly recommend as a Clojure IDE

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Marat Zaynutdinov

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under Make Whatever You Want License.